media2x/waifu2x-ncnn-vulkan-python/README.md

 [waifu2x-ncnn-vulkan](https://github.com/nihui/waifu2x-ncnn-vulkan) is nihui's ncnn implementation of waifu2x converter.
 Runs fast on Intel / AMD / Nvidia with Vulkan API.

 This project only wrapped the original Waifu2x class.
 As a result, functions other than the core upscaling and denoising such as multi-thread loading and saving are not available.
-Of course, the auto tilesize and prepadding settings are implements, so don't worry about them.
+Of course, the auto tilesize and prepadding settings are implemented, so don't worry about them.

 ## Download